Editorial: Family Standards Disclosure: Affiliate Policy

 Priority dishes: tom kha gai (mild coconut soup), pad krapow with rice, grilled whole fish (pla pao), som tam papaya salad, and mango sticky rice in season.
 Ask for mai phet (not spicy) for children.

-Home kitchen crossover: Practice pad kra pao before you travel — kids recognise the aroma when the wok hits the market air.
+Home kitchen crossover: Practice pad kra pao before you fly — children recognise the basil hit when the wok smoke rises at Fisherman’s Village.

 Tom kha & tom yum